PAY RANGE: N18

 Performs the duties described below with English language speaking and designated non-English speaking populations.

-Plans, assigns and supervises the activities of a staff of lower level sanitarians engaged in performing environmental health inspectional and investigational work in a particular health district or work location which includes sanitary conditions of milk and food establishments, barber and beauty shops, swimming pools, insect and rodent complaints and potential lead poisoning hazards; reviews inspectional reports of these sanitarians; occasionally accompanies sanitarians on inspections; instructs new employees in inspectional procedures.
+Plans, assigns and supervises the activities of a staff of lower level sanitarians engaged in performing environmental health inspectional and investigational work in a particular health district or work location which includes sanitary conditions of milk and food establishments, barber and beauty shops, swimming pools, insect and rodent complaints, potential lead poisoning hazards, or tobacco sales practices; reviews inspectional reports of these sanitarians; occasionally accompanies sanitarians on inspections; instructs new employees in inspectional procedures.

 Conducts inspections as required which includes complex investigations; conducts all pre-court inspections; performs post-inspections of abatement work; prepares inspection reports.